MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 In your multi-account AWS strategy, most accounts should have [account-wide public block access for S3](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_account_public_access_block) enabled at account creation time and have that control made immutable [via SCP](https://summitroute.com/blog/2020/03/25/aws_scp_best_practices/#protect-security-settings), eliminating the possibility of S3 public data leaks.

-When a public S3 bucket is needed, it should be made in a special `S3 Public Resources` account (under a separate OU) where only public S3 buckets can live.[^2]
+When a public S3 bucket is needed, ideally it would be made in a special `S3 Public Resources` account (under a separate OU) where only public S3 buckets can live.[^2]

 [^2]: [New S3 buckets have Public Access Block by default now](https://aws.amazon.com/about-aws/whats-new/2022/12/amazon-s3-automatically-enable-block-public-access-disable-access-control-lists-buckets-april-2023/), but being able to look at your AWS Org structure from a thousand-foot view and know which subtree can have public S3 buckets is invaluable.

-A simplified AWS organization structure supporting this is:
+A simplified and idealistic AWS organization structure supporting this is:

 ![alt text](https://i.imgur.com/bPIKZoC.png)

 ## About The Problem

 The question this post answers is: How do you implement the same strategy for resources in a VPC (EC2 instances, ELBs, RDS databases, etc.)?

+These are resources that can be found via traditional public IP network scanning or [searching Shodan](https://maia.crimew.gay/posts/how-to-hack-an-airline/).

 This is more complicated, because in AWS: Egress to the Internet is tightly coupled with Ingress from the Internet.
 In most cases, only the former is required (for example, downloading libraries, patches, or OS updates).